How to create an online workshop | Guide

 Organizing distance workshops may seem complex at first, as not only do facilitation skills need to be honed, but a digital environment presents new logistical challenges, technical considerations, and, of course, the human capacity to attend in a changing and disruptive environment.

-How to create an online or virtual workshop?
+How to create an online workshop?

 To create an online workshop, five essential elements must be taken into account: